rahulraghatate/beautiful-jekyll/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Data Scientist
-subsubtitle: Actively **seeking full-time opportunities** in Data Science/Analytics, Data Engineering, Quantitative Research, and Consulting.
+subtitle: Data Scientist <\br> Actively **seeking full-time opportunities** in Data Science/Analytics, Data Engineering, Quantitative Research, and Consulting.
 ---
+\center
 My name is Rahul Vijay Raghatate and I am a Data Enthusiast with business acumen specialized in machine learning algorithms and statistical modeling and analysis.
 I am proficient in data engineering, ML based analytics/modeling, and visualization.

 I am pursuing my Masters in Data Science[2016-2018] at Indiana University and improvising my expertise in Advanced Statistics, Deep Learning, and Neural Networks applicability in spectrum of domains.
 As a Graduate Research Assistant under Prof. Donald Williamson, I am working on DNN based speech separation and speaker recognition system.
 Also, in the capacity of Data Analytics Consultant at Harlem Bee, I am working on analytics based projects helpful for business development seed-fund acquiring.